MarcL/marclittlemore.com/_posts/2020-02-14-how-to-add-time-and-date-to-your-chatbot-using-the-chatfuel-json-api.md

         isoTime: userDateInTimezone.toISOString()
     };

-    // Format the data to set user attributes in Chatfuel const userAttributes = {
+    // Format the data so that Chatfuel can set user attributes const userAttributes = {
         set_attributes: dateObject
     };